-This course covers the environment, planning and management issues related to the modern approach of construction management.
-Using the cases and background materials, and methodologies covered, you should be able to:
+This course covers the responsibility's, planning and management issues related to the current state and federal safety requirements for the construction industry.
+Using the case studies and background materials 29 CFR 1926, and methodologies covered, you should be able to:

-- Analyze the feasibility of a construction project within resource constraints. - Understand the basic structure of the construction industry, its environment, its various sectors and its overall relationship to the US and global economy. - Devise the best organizational structure capable of carrying out the project. - Understand engineering economic principles and apply the concepts of life-cycle management of a constructed project from the owner's perspective (feasibility, financing, rate of return, contract management, quality control).

-- Define the role of the general contractor, and understand the perspective of the GC as a business (estimating, bidding, project financing, cash flow management, materials and operations management). - Understand the components of modern Professional Construction Management, and its relationships to other project participants as a form of project delivery.
+- Analyze the safety of a construction project during on-site inspections. - Understand the basic safety standards of the construction industry, its cost implications, its various sectors and its overall relationship to the US and global economy. - Devise the organizational structure capable of meeting the projects safety regulations. - Understand engineering concepts of safety management of a constructed project from the owner's perspective the CM's perspective, and the workers perspective. - Define the role of the owner CM/GC, and workers understand the safety requirements material and on-site training and how they help the projects performance and delivery. - Understand the components of modern Professional Construction Safety Management and its relationships to other project participants as a form of project safety.